- Location: Connecticut

 - Full electric vehicles.

 Any owner of a vehicle that needs to get tested should receive a notice in the mail.
 You can also find out when your vehicle is due to be tested by going to the Department of Motor Vehicles special emissions program website and typing in your vehicle's VIN number.

 You need to take your vehicle to be tested at a licensed Connecticut testing station.
 There is a list of licensed inspection stations on the special emissions program website.
 Most inspection stations are at auto dealers and garages across the state.
 You can make an appointment or drive in without an appointment to any state inspection station.

 An emissions inspection costs $20, payable directly to the inspector.
 Each inspector sets their own rules for accepting cash, checks, or credit cards, so you may want to call ahead.
 If you miss your due date for inspection, the Connecticut DMV will also issue a $20 fine that will be paid to the DMV.

-If you don't submit your eligible motor vehicle for inspection, you will first be fined a $20 late fee by the DMV.
+If you don't submit your eligible motor vehicle for inspection, you will have to pay a $20 late fee to the DMV.
 If you still do not submit the vehicle for inspection, the DMV will refuse to process a registration renewal until it has been notified the vehicle has passed inspection.
-If you don't pay the $20 late fee, the DMV will refuse to allow you to register any vehicle until the fine is paid.
+If you don't pay the $20, the DMV will refuse to allow you to register any vehicle until the fine is paid.

 The emissions inspection includes the following tests: